 Apple’s Big Bets on Healthcare

 Though Amazon’s efforts in the healthcare sector seem to be mostly exploratory at this point, Apple has been making tangible contributions to the sector and has made its intentions for expansion into the healthcare realm quite clear.
-Displaying its commitment to using technology to improve healthcare outcomes, Apple has developed several systems that are revolutionizing health care for patients and health care providers.
+Displaying its commitment to using technology to improve healthcare outcomes, Apple has developed several systems that are revolutionizing health care for patients and healthcare providers.

-The software also has the added functionality of allowing patients to access their medical records – a step up from the traditional USB or disc approach to sharing patient data – and allows patient to keep track of their prescriptions and monitor the side effects associated with each drug.
+The software also has the added functionality of allowing patients to access their medical records – a step up from the traditional USB or disc approach to sharing patient data – and allows the patient to keep track of their prescriptions and monitor the side effects associated with each drug.

 Google’s Heavy Investment in Human Health